-For 2013, all property owners were sent a postcard notice in May showing the new value and owners have the option to protest online.
+For 2014, only property owners that saw a change from the previous year were sent a postcard notice in May showing the new value and those owners have the option to protest online.
 Protests can also be filed in person, by letter or fax.
-More information was printed on the post card and values will be posted on our website.
-The Larimer County Assessor staff will be taking appeals in Estes Park on Tuesday, May 14th through Wednesday, May 15th at the Estes Park Larimer County Building at 1601 Brodie Avenue Conference Room.
-Office hours will be 8:30 a.m. to 4:00 p.m.
+More information was printed on the post card and all values will be posted on our website.
+The Larimer County Assessor staff will be taking appeals in Estes Park on Wednesday, May 14 through Thursday, May 15 at the Estes Park Larimer County Building at 1601 Brodie Avenue Conference Room.
+Office hours there will be 8:30 a.m. to 4 p.m.
 We cannot accept appeals sent in by email or taken over the phone.
-If you do not receive a postcard in May, you may complete and mail or fax a 2013 Protest Form to our office no later than June 3, 2013.
-The online protest option will not be available after 11:59 p.m. on June 3.
+If you do not receive a postcard in May, you may complete and mail or fax a 2014 Protest Form to our office no later than June 2, 2014.
+The online protest option will not be available after 11:59 p.m. on June 2.

-For this 2013 reappraisal, all properties are valued according to the real estate markets as they were on June 30, 2012.
+For the 2013/2014 reappraisal cycle, all properties are valued according to the real estate markets as they were on June 30, 2012.

 The Assessor's office is here to assist you.